-If you set the S104 register to 3, pressing the T/D switch automatically dials the first or second number in the Number Directory depending on the current setting of the A/B switch.
-When the A/B switch is in the A position, the first number (~N0) is dialed, whereas if the switch is in the B position, the second number (~N1) is dialed.
+If you set the S104 register to 3, pressing the T/D switch automatically dials the first or second number in the number directory, depending on the current setting of the A/B switch.
+When the A/B switch is set to A, the modem dials the first number (\sim N0); if the switch is set to B, the modem dials the second number (\sim N1).